 In this type of high availability (HA) configuration, you will choose a reliable LAN interface as the HA link which will be used to monitor the health of the peer connector.
 HA links can be dedicated links or can be shared with other LAN traffic.

 You must decide the type of configuration you want for your site from the beginning: no redundancy or with redundancy.
 You cannot add redundancy after finishing configuring your dashboard settings.
-If, at a later stage, you decide to enable redundancy, you will need to delete your site configuration in the Cloudflare dashboard, and start again.
+If, at a later stage, you decide to enable redundancy, you will need to delete your Connector on-ramp in the Cloudflare dashboard, and start again.

 Do you need a high availability configuration?